tarwn/lessthandot-hugo/blogs/content/posts/2016-11-07-to-build-automatic-bookmarking-unsupervised-text-classification.md

 Word: false, TF-IDF: 0.00812
 Word: isusingwallaby, TF-IDF: 0.00609
 ```
-Apparently I didn&#8217;t use explicit &#8220;false&#8221; values frequently enough in the prior posts (or at least not as frequently as I used the word Javascript).
+Apparently I didn't use explicit “false” values frequently enough in the prior posts (or at least not as frequently as I used the word Javascript).

-This bring us to the reasons it won&#8217;t fit for what I&#8217;m doing:
+This bring us to the reasons it won't fit for what I'm doing:

-1. If I compare all of my content against my content, a lot of the real keywords are going to end up with high IDF values simply because I am going to use them in a lot of posts (or read about them a lot when I apply it to bookmarking other people&#8217;s content)
+1. If I compare all of my content against my content, a lot of the real keywords are going to end up with high IDF values simply because I am going to use them in a lot of posts (or read about them a lot when I apply it to bookmarking other people's content)

-2. It&#8217;s slow.
-Granted, I&#8217;m doing this the worst possible way right now, by analyzing the whole set of words in the whole set of documents for each page, so I could optimize a lot simply by building an overall hashtable of words and document frequencies and per-document hashtables of words and frequencies, but this is only going to optimize well because I use the same words a lot, which brings us back to #1.
+2. It's slow.
+Granted, I'm doing this the worst possible way right now, by analyzing the whole set of words in the whole set of documents for each page, so I could optimize a lot simply by building an overall hashtable of words and document frequencies and per-document hashtables of words and frequencies, but this is only going to optimize well because I use the same words a lot, which brings us back to #1.

-So, still a useful tool in the bag and could be interesting comparing a small number of documents to more general written works to not lose the industry specific terms, but not really the answer to what I&#8217;m looking for.
+So, still a useful tool in the bag and could be interesting comparing a small number of documents to more general written works to not lose the industry specific terms, but not really the answer to what I'm looking for.

 ## RAKE: Rapid Automatic Keyword Extraction